 Always check the inside of the oven before starting to cook.
 Use the right sized pots and pans on burners, and never let handles stick out away from the oven or leave cooking food unattended.

-When cooking, wear non-slip shoes, tie back long hair and avoid wearing loose clothes and jewelry.
-Keep a fire extinguisher and/or baking soda close to the stove in case of a fire.
+When cooking, wear non-slip shoes, tie back long hair and avoid wearing loose clothes.
+Keep a fire extinguisher or baking soda close to the stove in case of a fire.
 Have a smoke alarm and carbon monoxide detector close by as well.

 Common household appliances make life easier.
 Though they also pose potential safety hazards, keeping home appliances clean and well-maintained reduces these risks.